hotsphink/sfink-tools/mozilla.md

 Now press 'c' to commit the changes.
 Whee!
 Use `hg ls` to see that everything is nice and pretty.

-There is a new `hg absorb` command that will take your working directory changes and automatically roll them into the appropriate non-public patch.
-I haven't started using it yet.
+There is an `hg absorb` command that will take your working directory changes and automatically roll them into the appropriate non-public patch.
+It is awesome.
+I actually reach for it first these days, so the above is a little bit of a lie -- I only fall back on the manual histediting when absorb fails me.
+(Which it will often, correctly, when you make changes that don't happen to overlap the previous changes for a given purpose.
+But it's safe to use to at least apply the portions that it *can* figure out.)

-(chistedit has other nice tricks.
+histedit has other nice tricks.
 Use 'v' to see the patch. j/k now go up and down a line at a time.
 Space goes down a page, page up/down work.
 J/K now switch between patches.
 Oops, I just noticed I didn't update the help to include that. 'v' to return back to the patch list.
-Now try 'm', which will bring up an editor after you 'c' commit the changes, allowing you to edit the commit message for each patch so marked.)
+Now try 'm', which will bring up an editor after you 'c' commit the changes, allowing you to edit the commit message for each patch so marked.

 From my above example, you might think I use one changeset per bug.
 That's very bug-dependent; many times I'll have a whole set of patches for one bug, and I'll have multiple bugs in my patch stack at one time.
 If you do that too, be sure to put the bug number in your commit message early to avoid getting confused[4].